hotanphat28/my_python_journey/README.md

 ### 1. [Projects](projects/README.md)
 This directory contains larger, standalone applications and tools I have built.
 - **Netflix Clone**: Web applications built with the Flask framework.
-- **Image Resizer**: A desktop GUI tool for resizing and processing images.
+- **Image Resizer**: A web-based tool for resizing and processing images.
 - **Background Remover**: A tool to remove backgrounds from images.

 ### 2. [Tutorials](tutorials/README.md)